Email FacebookTwitterMenu burgerClose thin

 A portfolio’s weight of high-risk asset classes such as stocks and equities tends to determine if it’s an aggressive portfolio.
 Even within the equity element of a portfolio, the composition of stocks can have a substantial impact on the amount of risk exposure.
 For example, a portfolio with an equity component solely made up of blue-chip stocks might have less risk than one made up of small-cap and micro-cap stocks.

-Small-cap stocks are companies below a $1 billion market value.
+Small-cap stocks are generally companies with between $250 million and $2 billion in market value.
 Small-cap stock funds are made up of companies that investment managers predict will yield significant returns.
 Usually, these companies haven’t proven themselves and are relatively new.
-For example, they might be developing a new product or taking on a new growing market sector.
+For example, they might be developing a new product or taking on a growing market sector.
 Investment managers may also seek out companies with low market value or share prices due to a dip in the market.

-Micro-cap stocks are companies that are smaller than small-cap stocks, ranging from $250 million to $500 million below market value.
+Micro-cap stocks are companies that are smaller than small-cap stocks, ranging from $50 million to $300 million below market value.
 While micro-cap stocks tend to be viewed as riskier investments than small-cap stocks, they are cheaper and may have an unlimited payout if investors select the right one.
 It’s important to point out that if a micro-cap stock outgrows these parameters, it might move up to a small-cap stock.
-This means that the fund manager would have to sell the shares of the micro-cap stock.
+This means that the fund manager would have to sell the shares of the micro-cap stock to maintain their strategy.

 3. Futures